TypeRocket/docs/v5/galaxy-cli.md

 When adding console commands, you will want to get input from the user through arguments or options.
 You can define the user input you want in two ways:

-1. Using the (Symfony Command methods)[https://symfony.com/doc/current/console/input.html].
+1. Using the [Symfony Command methods](https://symfony.com/doc/current/console/input.html).
 For example, using `$this->addArgument('arg', self::REQUIRED, 'Description')`.
 2. Using a shorthand command signature.
 The first index of the `$command` property is the command signature.

 ## Shorthand Command Signature